 Play math games.
 Students get to practice their skills and it’s fun.
 They stay busy, too.
 You might want to download our task card game Whamu!

 In Language Arts, we do Book Clubs instead of regularly scheduled Guided Reading groups.
 This allows students to read the book when they can and there is more flexibility in your day.
-We try to assign these projects to be done over about a month so a flexible schedule allows for all the reading time needed.
+We try to assign these projects to be completed over about a month.
+A flexible schedule allows for all the reading time needed.

 Add a little drama into your classroom by using drama circles to help review concepts in social studies or science.
 We have a few posts about adding drama into your classroom: Ways to Teach Drama in the Classroom or Add Some Drama to Your Classroom.